-- We confirmed the 2022 information as reported in the Subarea Sources and Uses Version Mode/Project Detail report was derived from the underlying general ledger balances for 2022 by performing the following: - a.
-We traced and agreed the Subarea Sources and Uses Version Mode/Project Detail report to the subarea ledger reconciliation with no exceptions noted. - b.
-We traced and agreed the subarea ledger reconciliation to the general ledger upon which the Sound Transit audited financial statements have been prepared with no exceptions noted. - 2.
-We recalculated the mathematical accuracy of the totals and subtotals shown on the Schedule with no exceptions noted.
+- We observed the 2023 information as reported in the Subarea Sources and Uses Version Mode/Project Detail report was derived from the underlying general ledger balances for 2023 by performing the following: - a.
+We traced and agreed the Subarea Sources and Uses Version Mode/Project Detail report to the subarea ledger reconciliation.
+No exceptions were noted. - b.
+We traced and agreed the subarea ledger reconciliation to the general ledger upon which the Sound Transit audited financial statements have been prepared.
+No exceptions were noted. - 2.
+We recalculated the mathematical accuracy of the totals and subtotals shown on the Schedule.
+No exceptions were noted.